CJGreig/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

    #.
 Select the label by clicking on it.
    #.
 Click on the :guilabel:`Item Properties` tab in the side panel
       of the layout window.
    #.
-Change the text of the label to "|majorUrbanName|":
+Change the text of the label to "Campus_Ecology":

       .. figure:: img/title_font_alignment.png
          :align: center